anakagungkrisna/Boat-Control-with-NRF24L01/README.md

 # Boat-Control-with-NRF24L01
-Codo for the transmitter and the receiver for the RC boat
+Code for the transmitter and the receiver for the RC boat

+the schematic looks like: